 Tiered Levels of Instruction

-In order to build a strong instructional foundation, Henrico keeps the learner at the center of the work.
+To build a strong instructional foundation, HCPS keeps the learner at the center of the work.

 In Tier 1, all students receive high quality curriculum and instruction in the general education classroom.
 Tier 1 instruction provides a window into each student’s strengths and needs.
 When data indicate a need, differentiated instruction should be planned for students needing remediation support as well as for those needing advanced instruction.